-Memory \rightarrow file synchronization
+Memory → file synchronization

-We can use msync to perform memory \rightarrow file synchronization, i.e. to flush changes from the mapped memory to the underlying file.
+We can use may not to perform memory $\rightarrow$ file synchronization, i.e. to flush changes from the mapped memory to the underlying file.

 doing so ensures that applications read-ing the file will see changes performed on the memory mapped region